adamcrombie/Artispyr/README.md

 - artwork: main section showing the large image and details of the item.
 This is divided into the artworkImage and artworkDetails.
 - results/favourites: column listing having essentially the same code but displaying different data.
 - resultsSummary: total number of available results.
-The amount obtained is capped at 50 to prevent excessive use as this is just a demo, but it can be unlimited.
+The amount obtained is capped at 50 to prevent excessive use.
 - artworkListing: an item in the results and favourites listing, which is kind of a child to the results and favourites.
 - pagination: this is given to the results and favourites to cycle through the listing pages.
 - search: this is the form for the user search.